 This course explores advanced production techniques using Adobe Photoshop for the production of images for print, web and video production.
-Students will learn advanced design and image manipulation techniques, generate original art works, participate in peer reviews of work and observe the history and social impact of digital manipulation.
+Students will learn advanced design and image manipulation learn advanced design and image manipulation techniques, generate original art works, will participate in peer reviews of work and observe the history and social impact of digital manipulation.
 Hands on demonstrations, lectures and class studio time will be supplemented by tutorials and lessons from a variety of sources.